 This graphic shows the number of pharmacies surveyed who have converted to or from a software vendor - representing how well a vendor retains their customers and keeps them satisfied.
 Pharmacies that converted to a vendor are represented by a green person.
 Pharmacies that left a vendor are represented by a red person.
 Software vendors are listed in order of net gain.

-The top 3 factors that cause a pharmacy to be unsatisfied and potentially leave their software vendor are: poor customer support and a lack of strong performance and features.
+The top 3 factors that cause a pharmacy to be unsatisfied and potentially leave their software vendor are: difficulty of use, poor customer support, and a lack of strong performance and features.
 Pharmacies need enhanced features to allow them to be efficient, provide great patient care, and offer clinical services to stay in business.
 Customer support is also a predictor of how successful a pharmacy will be while using their software.

 Visit our blog to learn more about competitive switching in the independent pharmacy market.